turingschool/front-end-curriculum/projects/module-1/colorandom.md

 - Write two classes: Color and Palette
 - Color:
     - A color should have a random hex code
       - hint: hex codes are 6 characters long, and each character is some value of 0-9 or A-F (ABCDEF0123456789)
+      - Though there are many examples of this logic coded out, this type of crunchy problem solving is well within your skill set!
+      - Don't look up how to accomplish this; challenge yourselves to use pseudocode to problem-solve through it!
     - It should have a property of `locked`, whose value is a boolean.
 Colors begin unlocked.
 - Palette:
     - Note: on page load, a new instance of Palette will be declared.
 This Palette will be used until a user decides to save that Palette.
 Then, a new instance will be created and used until _that_ palette is saved.
 Continue ad infinitum.